 Two population forecasts have been provided.
-The first is based on a 'default' allocation of VIF forecasts, whilst the second assumes a slightly slower rate of population growth.
-This second scenario considered the possibility that the high number of recent residential approvals suggests a degree of speculative planning approval activity, which may not be an accurate reflection of the true extent of latent demand.
+The first is the base allocation of VIF forecasts to travel zones that SGS has prepared for the Department of Transport to estimate population and dwelling growth across Melbourne.
+The second scenario assumes a slightly slower rate of population growth.
+This second scenario is designed to consider the possibility that the significant recent development activity in the Centre reflects, in part, land owners seeking speculative planning approvals, rather than having a genuine intention of undertaking the development.
+If this is the case, the high number of recent residential approvals may not be an accurate reflection of latent demand for housing in the Centre.